aj0strow/ajostrow.me/db/articles/ship-web-applications.md

 In late 2011 I was 18 years old and had never written JavaScript code.
-It's been three years, and I've since have built a number of web apps.
+It's been three years, and I've since built a number of web apps.
 Through trial and error here is my workflow.

 Note: if you like to write and maintain your own libraries, deploy servers, monitor and backup database clusters, learn commands like `logrotate`, mess with Docker, or other fun things this article isn't for you.
 If you want to ship in a month, this might be helpful.